Skip to content

 But the highlights of Procida are a short walk from this marina.
 My absolute favourite part of Procida was Marina Corricella, which is on the other side of the island.

-Walking the streets of Procida island
+Walking the streets of Procida Island

 The walk to Marina Corricella takes about 20 minutes.
 You pass through some really beautiful streets in the middle of the island.
 I really enjoyed this walk.
 There are a few hills, but it’s easily manageable.
 And the views are so nice, you can take lots of breaks to take photos.